dantheman3333/gdax4s/README.md

 # gdax4s

+### GDAX has shut down.
+This repository is archived

 ### An unoffical Scala API for the [GDAX coin exchange](https://www.gdax.com/trade/BTC-USD)

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR